gmcmacran/dann/README.md

 circular.
 Discriminant Adaptive Nearest Neighbor (dann) is a variation of k nearest neighbors where the shape of the neighborhood is data driven.
-The neighborhood is elongated along class boundaries and shrunk in the orthogonal direction to class boundaries.
+The neighborhood is elongated along class boundaries and shrunk in the orthogonal direction.
 See [Discriminate Adaptive Nearest Neighbor Classification](https://web.stanford.edu/~hastie/Papers/dann_IEEE.pdf) by Hastie and Tibshirani.
 This package implements DANN and sub-DANN in section 4.1 of the publication and is based on Christopher Jenness’s